yywing/go-amqp/CONTRIBUTING.md

 To enable debug logging, build with `-tags debug`.
 This enables debug level 1 by default.
 You can increase the level by setting the `DEBUG_LEVEL` environment variable to 2 or higher.
 (Debug logging is disabled entirely without `-tags debug`, regardless of `DEBUG_LEVEL` setting.)

-To add additional logging, use the `debug(level int, format string, v ...interface{})` function, which is similar to `fmt.Printf` but takes a level as it's first argument.
+To add additional logging, use the `debug.Log(level int, format string, v ...any)` function, which is similar to `fmt.Printf` but takes a level as its first argument.

 ### Packet Capture